bbl-Laobu/SlideMenuDemo/README.md

 A simple but effective Xamarin Forms SlideMenu Demo

 ## INTRODUCTION
-A simple demo application demonstrating how to create a Slide Menu using only Xamarin Forms.
+A simple demo application demonstrating how to create a Slide Menu using only CORE Xamarin Forms.

 ## DESCRIPTION
 The demo uses a combination of Grid Layout, Layers and Translate Animation to create a smooth Slide Menu when tapping the menu button at the bottom.